ezequieldonhauser/NRF24L01P/README.md

 compiler and IDE:
 CCS C COMPILER

-how to use this here:
+how to use this, here:
 https://www.youtube.com/watch?v=Pj-enHa2wvU